-Learn how to transform a thrifted lamp into a stunning West Elm knock-off!
+Learn how to transform a thrifted lamp into a stunning designer-style knock-off!
 This faux marble table lamp makeover is easy to do and gives you the designer style for a fraction of the cost!

 Table lamps are one of my favorite thrift store makeovers because new ones are pretty expensive and the old ones can usually be transformed into something fabulous for not much money.

 I’ve teamed up with my blogging buddies for another month of our #diyprojectchallenge, and this month’s theme is “knock-off” projects.
-I chose to make a fancy West Elm marble table lamp knock-off!
+I chose to make a fancy marble table lamp knock-off!

 Be sure to check out all of their awesome projects at the bottom of this post!

-Ok, let’s start by looking at the West Elm lamp.
-I’ve always wanted a marble lamp and I love that theirs had the gold accents…
+I’ve always wanted a marble lamp like the ones they sell at West Elm and I love that theirs had the gold accents…

 But it’s almost $250, and I my budget just doesn’t allow for that.